scarletquasar/MelonRuntime/README.md

 # 🍈 MelonRuntime
-MelonRuntime is a dynamic, easy-to-use JavaScript runtime focused in experiments and data handling.
+MelonRuntime is a dynamic, easy-to-use JavaScript runtime focused in automation and data management.
 Based in [Jint](https://github.com/sebastienros/jint), [Esprima](https://esprima.org/) and [escodegen](https://github.com/estools/escodegen).
 Currently in development (not production ready).

 ## Installation and usage: